 If you are involved in a Private Equity Group (PEG) considering an acquisition, you have likely begun the due diligence process.
-While you are evaluating the target company’s financial statements and other key indicators, it’s also important to assess another critical element of the business – the firm’s cybersecurity risk exposure.
+While you are evaluating the target company’s financial statements and other key indicators, it’s also important to assess another critical element of the business – the company’s cybersecurity risk exposure.

 Risk Assessment